 More importantly for external counsel management, develop a system for setting and monitoring matter budgets.
 Legal matters can be unpredictable but they should be tracked, discussed and adjusted as required throughout the life of the matter.
 Even if matter budgets are initially exceeded on a regular basis, setting budgets helps you to understand whether your spend expectations are realistic and you can refine the process as you move forward.

-Running legal spend reports is essential for enforcing accountability across individual matter budgets, and also at the Legal Department level.
+Running in-house legal spend reports is essential for enforcing accountability across individual matter budgets, and also at the Legal Department level.
 Legal spend management reports should be configured to consider audiences such as:

 With useful, real-time data on hand, your legal department spend is clearly mapped out.
 Now it is up to you to optimize your resourcing to ensure you are getting the best return on your investment.
 Whether it be internal legal resources, or external legal resources, making sure that the legal work requirement matches the resource capability, capacity and cost will help to keep your total legal spend under control.

 Enjoy full transparency and understand where you spend money with Xakia's legal spend management software.
-Get in touch with the friendly Xakia team today for a demo.
+Software that is so simple, you will be up and running in minutes, not months.